tarkah/lazystream/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --date <YYYYMMDD>                      Specify what date to generate stream links for, defaults to today --playlist-output <playlist-output>    Generate a .m3u playlist file for all games --xmltv-output <xmltv-output>          Generate a .xml XMLTV file for all games with corresponding .m3u playlist file
+        --date <YYYYMMDD>                              Specify what date to generate stream links for, defaults to today --playlist-output <playlist-output>            Generate a .m3u playlist file for all games --xmltv-output <xmltv-output>
+            Generate a .xml XMLTV file for all games with corresponding .m3u playlist file

+        --xmltv-start-channel <xmltv-start-channel>
+            Specify the starting channel number for the XMLVTV output [default: 1000]

 ❯ lazystream